Sunrise at the Alligator Bayou Swamp, Louisiana

 Brother Henri will not sit down to Thanksgiving dinner unless there's a

 large casserole of this on the buffet table.
-It's from "River Road Recipes,"
+It's from 'River Road Recipes,'

 first published in 1959 by the Junior League of Baton Rouge.
-I must mention
+I must

-been discontinued.
-I have been substituting a 6-ounce roll of garlic cheese.
+cheese, which has been discontinued.
+I have been substituting a 6-ounce

-However, you can try using 6 to 8 ounces of processed cheese, plus one seeded
+roll of garlic cheese.
+However, you can try using 6 to 8 ounces of pro-

-and chopped jalapeno pepper, or an 8-ounce jar of jalapeno cheese.”
+cessed cheese, plus one seeded and chopped jalapeno pepper, or an 8-

 Spinach Madeline